ibm-cloud-docs/pattern-zerto-dr-vcf/reference-architecture-zerto-vcf.md

 | Storage            | Storage to support Zerto components and to replicate the protected virtual machines                                                                                                                                            |
 | Resiliency         | Replicate VMware workloads from a protected site to a recovery site in a different region for failover of workloads in the event of failure in the protected site.
 Failover that meets the required RTO/RPO of the application |
 | Service Management | Monitor the usage and performance of the Zerto components.
 Enable logging and alerting to DevOps tooling                                                                                                                       |
 {: caption="Table 1.
-Zerto Disaster Recovery solution requirements for VMware Workloads on IBM Cloud VMware Foundation on VPC" caption-side="bottom"}
+Zerto Disaster Recovery solution requirements for VMware Workloads on {{site.data.keyword.cloud_notm}} VMware Foundation on VPC" caption-side="bottom"}

 ### Components